 Tell us something about you that may surprise people

-How has Jabra fared during Covid?
-What plans have you got for the business as we continue to move forward?
+How has Together for Cinema done during Covid?
+What plans have you got for it as we continue to move out of Covid?

 Covid was quite possibly the best thing that could have happened for Together For Cinema.
 Let me explain… I left ISE in February 2020 and was due to join the KNX Association in May, giving me the chance to have a couple of months off to ‘regroup’.
 Little did I know at the time that getting out of exhibitions was smart move, but sadly Covid put pay to my chance to join KNX in May.
 Had I joined KNX I suspect Together For Cinema might have limped along or even fizzled out.